mp-se/gravitymon/src_docs/source/configuration.rst

 If this option is checked any angles below that of SG 1 will be discarded as invalid and never sent to any server.
 Default = off.

+* **Gravity calibration temp**

+This option allows you to set the correction temperature used in the automatic temperature gravity adjustment formula.
+Standard is 20C.

 * **DS18B20 Resolution:**

 Define the resolution used on the temp sensor.
 9 bits is default and will give an accuracy of 0.5C, 12 bits will give an accuracy of 0.0625C but will also